In a Nutshell

 Shrewsbury is a town from Tudor times, so the numerous timber framed buildings and winding back streets make a great setting for the large number of independent shops and cafes, as well as the usual high street names.
 Check out also the Market Hall for both the traditional market stalls and more unusual items.
 On the east side of the town centre is Shrewsbury Castle and the military museum, with free to enter grounds just in front.
 Down by the river there are various boat trips advertised and look out for events being held in the riverside park.

-We've yet to properly explore the dog friendly food offers in the town, however its worth noting that both Cafe Nero and unusually, Pret a Manger allow well behaved dogs in their Pride Hill cafes.
+We've yet to properly explore the dog friendly food offers in the town, however its worth noting that Cafe Nero, Starbucks and unusually, Pret a Manger, allow well behaved dogs in their cafes.
 There are numerous pavement cafes dotted around the historic town centre so on a fine day there's no problem finding a dog friendly option.
+We've noticed more and more dog friendly cafes around the centre, too many to list here, but we have included some of those we have seen below.